SmaranReddy/CS23B1011_BUSI_DATASET/README.md

 Breast cancer is one of the leading causes of cancer-related deaths worldwide.
 Early detection plays a critical role in improving survival rates.
 Ultrasound imaging is widely used as a non-invasive method to detect abnormalities in breast tissue.

-This project develops a **Convolutional Neural Network (CNN)** to classify breast ultrasound images into three categories:
+This project develops deep learning models to classify breast ultrasound images into three categories:

 - **Benign**
 - **Malignant**